piranhacloud/piranha/session/hazelcast/README.md

-# Manorrock Piranha Hazelcast HTTP Session Integration
+# Piranha HTTP Session - Hazelcast Integration

-The Manorrock Piranha Hazelcast HTTP Session integration module is a module that can be used to have Hazelcast be the session manager.
+The Piranha HTTP Session - Hazelcast integration module is a module that can be used to have Hazelcast be the session manager.

 ## How to use?